wooferzfg/wwrando/README.md

 If using Dolphin you can use [Hypatia's HD Texture Pack](https://onthegreatsea.tumblr.com/DOWNLOADS)

 **Gecko codes you may want to use (by Ralf and wiiztec)**
-Included is an optional file with these Gecko codes that I personally like to use:
+Included is an optional file with these Gecko codes that I like to use:

 * Second set of equipped items (D-pad down to switch)
 * Hero Mode (Take double damage, no heart drops)